Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/205-Containers.md

     -B /var/spool/slurmd \
     -B /opt/cray \
     -B /usr/lib64/libcxi.so.1 \
-    -B /usr/lib64/libjansson.so.4 \
     -B $PWD:/workdir \
     $CONTAINER /workdir/run-pytorch.sh
 ```

 The important parts here are:

 -   We start PyTorch via `srun` and this is recommended.
-The `torchrun` command is not supported
+The `torchrun` command has to be used with care
-    on LUMI, as is any other process starter that can be found in AI software that uses ssh
-    to start processes on other nodes rather than going via the resource manager (with, e.g.,
-    `srun`).
+    as not all its start mechanisms are compatible with LUMI.

 -   We also use a
     particular CPU mapping so that each rank can use the corresponding GPU number (which is taken care of in the